 Tips to Save Tax when Selling a Business?

 What do you Need to Know when Selling your Business?

 Successfully selling a business requires you, as business owners, to take a multi-dimensional approach.
 Before initiating the sale process, you need to prepare and get everything in order.
 You should commence your preparations by making sure that your accounting records, books and legal documents are in order.
 You should then consult a financial advisor and get a business valuation done.

 When preparing the sale of a business, owners also need to prioritise their post-sale financial future, in order to avoid costly mistakes and get the best possible outcome.
-Speaking to your tax accountant can help you understand the personal and corporate circumstances that may impact you, as the owner, from the sale.
+Speaking to your personal tax accountant service can help you understand the personal and corporate circumstances that may impact you, as the owner, from the sale.
 Your tax advisor can also help you understand your options regarding the structure of the sale and the potential impact it can have on an owners personal tax position.

 What Tax Efficient Factors Should you Consider When Selling or Closing your Business?

 If you are planning on closing or selling your business, there are several opportunities to efficiently withdraw cash from it at lower tax rates.
 This typically involves your sales proceeds to be subject to capital gains tax instead of income tax.
 However, there are a few other things our tax accountants recommend that you should consider:

-One way to save tax when closing your company is by retaining profits in your company and winding it up so that the accumulated profits are charged to capital gains at the Entrepreneurs’ Relief rate of 10%, instead of income tax.
+One way to save tax when closing your company is by retaining profits in your company and winding it up so that the accumulated profits are charged to capital gains at the Relief for Entrepreneurs’ rate of 10%, instead of income tax.

 In order to use this process, you cannot be involved in a similar business within the two years following the winding up.
 If you are, then the tax advantage will be cancelled due to the various anti-avoidance rules (‘phoenixing’) put in place by the government.
 These rules were introduced in 2016, to prevent director shareholders from gaining tax advantages by using such methods.